 What are the terms and conditions for accepting payment?

 If you ceased practice operations as a result of the COVID-19 pandemic, you are eligible to use these funds as long as you care for individuals with possible or actual cases of COVID-19.
 Care does not have to be specific to treating COVID-19.
 HHS broadly views every patient as a possible case of COVID-19.
 The payments are intended to be used to prevent, prepare for, and respond to coronavirus.
 The funds are to reimburse for health care expenses or lost revenues attributable to coronavirus.
 If a physician does not have lost revenues or increased expenses due to COVIID-19 equal to the amount funded, then the funds must be returned.
 As a condition to receiving these funds, practices must agree not to seek collection of out-of-pocket payments from a COVID-19 patient that are greater than what the patient would have otherwise been required to pay if the care had been provided by an in-network provider and abstain from “balance billing” any patient for COVID-related treatment.

 Providers must sign an attestation confirming receipt of the funds and agreeing to the terms and conditions of payment.
 The attestation will be done via web portal.
-HHS’s payment of this initial tranche of funds is conditioned on acceptance of the Terms and Conditions (PDF download).
+HHS’s payment is conditioned on acceptance of the Terms and Conditions (PDF).
 The Terms and Conditions require the submission of revenue information through the provider portal for later verification.
 If a provider receives payment and does not wish to comply with these Terms and Conditions, the provider must do the following: reject the funds and then submit the required information to the application for consideration.